 Water that is pumped from aquifers to facilitate coal mining is generally discharged to nearby surface water or used for dust suppression (Nicot et al. 2011).
 The water that is pumped to facilitate mining probably represents less than 10 percent of the groundwater that is pumped from the Carrizo-Wilcox aquifer in the counties that overlap Study Area 2 and does not constitute a major use.
-In addition the pumping is temporary, taking place only while mining is occurring.
+Mine-related groundwater pumping impacts for future mines would be confined to the portion of the affected aquifers within a mine-related groundwater drawdown area, until mining ends and groundwater levels recover.
+In accordance with RCT requirements, water supply would be replaced if water supply wells are impacted by mining operations (see Section 2.2.5.2).